apache/yunikorn-site/docs/developer_guide/env_setup.md

 ### Access local Kubernetes cluster

-The dashboard as deployed in the previous step requires a token or config to sign in.
-Here we use the token to sign in.
+The dashboard as deployed in the previous step requires a token to sign in.

 1. Generate token instructions can be found [here](https://github.com/kubernetes/dashboard/blob/master/docs/user/access-control/creating-sample-user.md)
 2. Copy the token.